SafetyPrompts Logo

 Other notes:

-• The dataset covers 7 semantic categories of behaviour: Cybercrime & Unauthorized Intrusion, Chemical & Biological Weapons/Drugs, Copyright Violations, Misinformation & Disinformation, Harassment & Bullying, Illegal Activities, and General Harm
+• Covers 7 semantic categories of behaviour: Cybercrime & Unauthorized Intrusion, Chemical & Biological Weapons/Drugs, Copyright Violations, Misinformation & Disinformation, Harassment & Bullying, Illegal Activities, and General Harm

 • The dataset also includes 110 multimodal prompts